camsaul/whitespace-linter/README.md

 [`concat-method-combination`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#concat-method-combination)
-which calls *every* matching multimethod, and concatenates the results; and the [`everything-dispatcher`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#everything-dispatcher), which considers every method implementation to be a matching regardless of the arguments passed in.
+which calls *every* matching multimethod, and concatenates the results; and the [`everything-dispatcher`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#everything-dispatcher), which considers every method implementation to be matching regardless of the arguments passed in.

 ### Adding Linters